 |Eastern Pizza and Savory Feteer

-The only difference among them is that the Savory Feteer has all of the ingredients stuffed inside, while the pizza has the rest of ingredients as toppings (like cheese, tomatoes, peppers and olives).
+The only difference among them is that the Savory Feteer has all of the ingredients stuffed inside, while the pizza has the rest of the ingredients as toppings (like cheese, tomatoes, peppers and olives).

 They’re usually served with spicy potatoes, pickles and extremely salty cheese – Mesh.